 Prayer chains and prayer lists: We believe in the Power of Prayer, keeping ‘God’s time’ in mind.
 Prayer requests and chains are readily available and encouraged.
 When requested, and with permission, prayers are sent by email.
 These prayer requests are for persons within and outside of our parish.
 The Healing Team, Morning Prayers attendants, and/or Daughters of the King are typically prayerful participants.
 Confidential prayers are handled by the rector, deacon and Daughters of the King; in contrast, an individual may want their request to be widely shared with joy and hope.

 Eucharistic Visitors: In addition to Fr.
-John and Deacon Midge’s pastoral visits, in homes, hospitals and nursing homes, we have several lay persons trained for Eucharistic visitation for people who cannot attend church services.
+Doug and Deacon Midge’s pastoral visits, in homes, hospitals and nursing homes, we have several lay persons trained for Eucharistic visitation for people who cannot attend church services.